Judd Nelson: Career

-1990s

 Nelson began the 1990s with a starring role opposite Max von Sydow in the World War II drama Hiroshima: Out of the Ashes (1990).
 The film focused on the horror of the Hiroshima bombing.
 It co-stars Mako Iwamatsu and Pat Morita.
-In the Fall of 1990 he appeared on stage in Chicago and New York in Jules Feiffer's Carnal Knowledge with Jon Cryer.
+In the Fall of 1990, he appeared on stage in Chicago and New York in Jules Feiffer's Carnal Knowledge with Jon Cryer.
 He then worked for a second time with Adam Rifkin, this time starring in The Dark Backward (1991) with Bill Paxton.
 This quirky comedy featured fellow actor Rob Lowe, as well as Lara Flynn Boyle, James Caan, and Wayne Newton.
 Nelson plays the worst comedian in stand-up comedy history.

 In 1991, he had a starring role in the Mario Van Peebles-directed New Jack City, an urban gangster film with Wesley Snipes, Ice-T, Vanessa A. Williams, and Chris Rock.
 The film was a commercial success.
 He then had a special guest appearance in the HBO TV series Tales from the Crypt – on the episode What's Cookin (1992) – with Christopher Reeve and Meat Loaf, followed by a starring role with Richard Jordan in the thriller Primary Motive (1992), and a similar role in Entangled (1993) opposite Pierce Brosnan, which was set in Paris.

 In 1994, Nelson appeared with Brendan Fraser, Steve Buscemi, Chris Farley, and Adam Sandler in the comedy Airheads, with Gina Gershon in the psychological thriller Flinch, and with then partner Shannen Doherty in the thriller Blindfold: Acts of Obsession.
 Nelson wrote, produced, and starred in the thriller Every Breath in which he co-starred with Joanna Pacula.
 He headlined the Australian thriller, Blackwater Trail (1995), with Peter Phelps.
 He had a starring role on the NBC television sitcom Suddenly Susan (1996), which saw success for a four-season run.
-He had a starring role in the Shaquille O'Neal movie Steel (1997).
-The film also starred Annabeth Gish and Richard Roundtree (Steel was a commercial flop).
+He had a starring role in the Shaquille O'Neal film Steel (1997), which became a commercial flop.

 Nelson wrapped up the 1990s with another urban gangster thriller, Light It Up (1999), which featured an ensemble cast including R&B singer/actor Usher Raymond (in his first leading role), Rosario Dawson, Forest Whitaker, and Vanessa L. Williams.
 He played Alan Freed in the latter's life story, Mr. Rock 'N' Roll: The Alan Freed Story (1999) opposite Mädchen Amick and Paula Abdul.